 - Push3 gateway

 - 12V power supply (included with the Push3)

 Here are the steps required to connect the Push3 to your WiFi network:

 - Connect the Push3 gateway to its 12V power supply.
-Wait until all three outward facing LEDs go red.
-This takes about three minutes.
+Wait until the LED closest to the side of the gateway goes solid green.
+This takes about 4 minutes.

-- Use your paper clip to press the pin hole button on the side of the Push3 gateway.
-Press the button for 5 seconds, until the powered LED begins to blink orange/green rapidly.
+- Use your paper clip to press the pin hole button on the side of the Push3 gateway (do not do this before you see the solid LED mentioned above).
+Press the button for ~5 seconds, until the powered LED begins to blink orange/green rapidly.
 Do not press the button for more than 10 seconds.

 - On your computer, turn on WiFi.

 - Wait 10 seconds or so for available networks to show up and then look for the ekmpush3 adhoc network.

 - If you see ekmpush3, select it.
 If you do not see it as an available network then you may need to manually add it to your available networks.